Gradient Color Selection in WinUI Color Picker

 Interactively select linear gradient brush

-You can directly select a required linear gradient color brush as your wish at runtime by creating the multiple gradient stops and select color for that gradient stops.
-Then, created gradient stops will be combined together and form a linear gradient color brush.
-You can enable the linear gradient mode by setting the BrushTypeOptions property value as LinearGradientBrush.
-The default value of BrushTypeOptions property is All.
+You can directly select a linear gradient color brush at runtime by creating multiple gradient stops and selecting a color for each stop.
+The created gradient stops are then combined to form a linear gradient color brush.
+You can enable the linear gradient mode by setting the BrushTypeOptions property value to LinearGradientBrush.
+The default value of the BrushTypeOptions property is All.

 <editors:SfColorPicker BrushTypeOptions="LinearGradientBrush"